-- My Spring 2017 Principles of Marketing students from five different majors (accounting, communication, fashion marketing, management, marketing) created a marketing communication plan for the California Society for Clinical Social Workers (CSCSW), as part of their civic engagement project.
+- My Spring 2017 Principles of Marketing students from five different majors (accounting, communication, fashion marketing, management, and marketing) created a marketing communication plan for the California Society for Clinical Social Workers (CSCSW) as part of their civic engagement project.
 The portfolio they presented to Monica Blauner, CSCSW President-Elect, included a web page design, a logo design, and a social media marketing plan.

 - In Fall 2016, the students in Civic Engagement and Social Issues course collaborated with Stephen Groner Associates and Thermostat Recycling Corporation on the California state-wide collection of mercury thermostats.
 The students were charged with targeting three different target audiences that were comprised of utility companies, universities and colleges, and K-12 schools.
 The project involved putting together a market research report and creating promotional materials.

-- Sustainable Marketing (Spring 2016) course website created by the students.
+- Sustainable Marketing (Spring 2016) course website was created by undergraduate marketing students.

 - Two social marketing campaigns my Mindful Consumption (Spring 2016) students created: